DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/security/offline-upgrade-dowl.md

 === "Upgrade via chart package"

-    1. Backup the __--set__ parameters.
+    1. Back up the `--set` parameters.

-        Before upgrading the security management version, it is recommended to run the following command to backup the __--set__ parameters of the old version.
+        Before upgrading the security management version, it is recommended to run the following command to back up the `--set` parameters of the old version.

         ```shell
         helm get values dowl -n dowl-system -o yaml > bak.yaml